otmanedd/Fraud-and-identity-theft-report/README.md

 Permission is hereby granted, free of charge, to use, copy, modify, and distribute this software, without warranty, with the above copyright notice included.

+## Further information

+The project was developed locally and carefully structured.
+The commit history on GitHub reflects the most important development steps;
+some micro-commits have been combined for clarity.

 ## Autor
 Otmane Dyaf